robson-koji/making_software/README.md

-After download this package and unzip it wherever you want, rename the unziped folder to inteliform_perl and follow instructions bellow.
+After download this package and unzip it wherever you want, follow instructions bellow to rightly set paths.

 Install system module